runjia0124/CoCoNet/README.md

 ## Introduction

 We present CoCoNet, the first work to explore contrastive prior for multi-modality image fusion.
-It represents an early step in investigating the potential benefits of contrastive learning in this context.
+It represents an early step in investigating the potential of contrastive learning in this context.

 ![](demo/pipeline.png)